isomerpages/mas-moneysense/_scams/Money Lock feature: Keeping your money out of scammers’ reach.md

 <p>If you are a CPF member aged 55 or older and have no immediate plans to
 withdraw your CPF savings, you are encouraged to safeguard your CPF savings by activating the CPF Withdrawal Lock to disable online CPF withdrawals.
-You can do so via the CPF account settings after logging on to the CPF website using your Singpass.</p>
+You can do so via the <a href="https://www.cpf.gov.sg/member/ds/account-settings" rel="noopener noreferrer nofollow" target="_blank">CPF account settings</a> after logging on to the CPF website using your Singpass.</p>
 <p>When you need to withdraw your CPF, you can enable online withdrawals
 again via the CPF account settings.
 For your security, this will be subject to Singpass Face Verification and a 12-hour cooling period.
 Members who